 #2: Have a defensive line.

 Enforce multi-factor authentication for all accounts.
-Even with the best training, we are all human — and we’re all busy! — so it’s not unimaginable that someone may still fall for a convincing phishing attempt.
+Even with the best training and cybersecurity monitoring, we are all human — and we’re all busy! — so it’s not unimaginable that someone may still fall for a convincing phishing attempt.
 The next line of defense is blocking threat actors from making it inside.
 Requiring users to provide two or more credentials in order to gain access will create an additional obstacle for threat actors attempting to break into your system.

 On a budget: Microsoft Authenticator and Google Authenticator are free-to-use.